josehoras/Self-Driving-Car-Nanodegree-Capstone/README.md

 The Google's [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) provides a great framework to implement our traffic light classifier.
 This is a collection of pre-trained models and high level subroutines that facilitate the use and fine-tuning of these models.
 The models are compiled in [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md), belonging mainly to the SSD and Faster R-CNN methods.

 Although the goal of the API is to facilitate the fine-tune training of these model, there are still a lot of installation and configuration steps that are not trivial at all.
 Actually, by the time you have fully trained a model for your purposes you will have gone through a convoluted series of steps, and probably several errors.
 There is extensive information on the [API Readme](https://github.com/tensorflow/models/blob/master/research/object_detection/README.md).
 However, this information is general and in some parts lacks detail for our concrete task.
-So, we find useful to include belowa detailed tutorial describing our experience
+So, we find useful to include below a detailed tutorial describing our experience

 On a high level, the steps to take are:
 - [i.
 Tensorflow Object Detection API Installation](#i-tensorflow-object-detection-api-installation)